GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/intro.rst

 #.
 Create an environment.
     To keep things clean, Anaconda offers virtual environments.
-Each project can use it's own environment.
+Each project can use its own environment.
 For example, if you do not want to modify the software packages needed for previous project, just create a new one for new project.

-    Here we set up an environment where the ``gemini_python`` dependencies can be installed without affect the rest of the system when not using that virtual environement.
+    Here we set up an environment where the ``DRAGONS`` dependencies can be installed without affecting the rest of the system when not using that virtual environement.
 The new virtual environment is here named ``geminiconda``.
+Note that one could set ``python`` to ``3.6`` instead of ``2.7``.
     ::

     $ conda create -n geminiconda python=2.7 stsci gemini

+.. commented out
     If you are planning to use the ``recipe_system`` and Gemini data reduction pipeline, please note that there are still IRAF dependencies and you will need to install the IRAF-related conda packages.
     ::

-    $ conda create -n geminiconda python=2.7 iraf-all pyraf-all stsci gemini
+.. commented out    $ conda create -n geminiconda python=2.7 iraf-all pyraf-all stsci gemini

 #.
 Activate your new virtual environment.
     ::